Twentysix26/Red-Docs/red/red_install_win.md

 sidebar: red_sidebar
 permalink: /red_install_win/
 last_updated: May 19, 2016
+description: A guide for installing Red on Windows.
 ---

 > Disclaimer: if you modify tracked files (like .py) and then update with git, it might cause a conflict.
 I won't explain what to do in that case as this guide is mostly for normal users, but there are plenty of good git guides out there